-From the dominance of China PR in the mid-1980s to the 1990s, to Japan's victories over Australia in the thrilling 2014 and 2018 finals, this history book chronicles the drama, glory and achievements of every national team that has competed in the AFC Women's Asian Cup^{TM} .
+From the dominance of China PR in the mid-1980s to the 1990s, to Japan's narrow victories over Australia in the thrilling 2014 and 2018 finals, this history book chronicles the drama, glory and achievements of every national team that has competed in the AFC Women's Asian CupTM.

-We also witnessed history in 2018 when Jordan staged the competition - the first time the AFC Women's Asian CupTM was hosted in the West Zone.
+We also witnessed history in 2018 when Jordan staged the competition - the first time the AFC Women's Asian Cup[TM] was hosted in the West Zone.

-This book clearly illustrates the history of the competition, which has laid the solid foundations for the AFC to continue inspiring the next generation of rising stars.
+This book also illustrates the history of the competition, which has laid the solid foundations for the AFC to continue inspiring the next generation of rising stars.

-The latest edition of the AFC Women's Asian Cup India 2022TM was yet another celebration of women's football with the theme 'Our Goal for All' that was watched and followed by millions of passionate fans on the AFC's digital platforms and achieved outstanding television broadcast across the region.
+The next edition of the AFC Women's Asian Cup India 2022[TM] has been expanded from eight to 12 teams and it promises to be another celebration of women's football with the theme 'Our Goal for All' that will be watched and followed by millions of passionate fans.